-3rd Stage are eager to share their dance with others.
+3SDC are eager to share their dance with others.
 We recognise that some of the 3rd Stagers who come to us have skills and life experiences that need to be tapped into.
 One of the best ways for an experienced dancer to re-find their confidence and faith in themselves as a dancer is to teach and share what they know.
-Those who teach for 3rd Stage classes have a great knowledge base and are skilled in technique of varying kinds.
-Those from 3rd Stage Dance Company who feel ready to start sharing their skills are supported as their confidence builds.
+Those who teach for 3SDC classes have a great knowledge base and are skilled in technique of varying kinds.
+Those who feel ready to start sharing their skills are supported as their confidence builds.
 We are very proud that those who teach for 3rd Stage are some of the very best teachers in the region and guest teach for organisations such as schools, universities, dance companies and conservatoire establishments.
 We currently specialise in Ballet and Contemporary (typically Cunningham, Graham, Release).

 Current 3rd Stage Teachers

-Jude trained at Legat school of Ballet.
-She also has a degree in theatre dance from London Studio Centre.
-After performing with Into dance company, Southern Youth Ballet & 3rd stage Dance company, Jude now teaches the Beginners and Intermediate Ballet Classes.
+Jude trained at Legat school of Ballet and has a degree in Theatre Dance from London Studio Centre.
+Since training she has performed with Into Dance Company, Southern Youth Ballet & 3rd stage Dance company, Jude now teaches the Beginners and Intermediate Ballet Classes.
 Her classes promise a fun & relaxed atmosphere and focus on basic technique & strength building.

-Anna Arnold trained at Rambert where she experienced working with a variety of choreographers including Christopher Bruce and Ross McKim.
+Anna trained at Rambert where she experienced working with a variety of choreographers including Christopher Bruce and Ross McKim.
 She went on to become a soloist with the Vienna Festival Ballet performing across Europe and the UK.
-As well as teaching Ballet and Beginners Contemporary for 3rd Stage Dance Anna teaches dance, movement and choreographic workshops for churches and community groups, her main teaching role being for the Christian Dance Fellowship.
+As well as Ballet and Contemporary for 3rd Stage Dance Anna leads our Senior Ballet classes for over 55s.
+She also dance, movement and choreographic workshops for churches and community groups, her main teaching role being for the Christian Dance Fellowship.